 - The UK

 Exchanges are mainly offered to girls who are completing Year 10 studies.
 Family hosting opportunities are also available.
 Periods of exchange vary, from two weeks through to one year.
-Enquiries about the programs should be directed to the languages department, and the TEC Co-ordinator.
+Enquiries about the programs should be directed to the languages department, and the student exchange co-ordinator.

 Study Tour & International Studies Programs